ahmed-lotfy-dev/ahmed-lotfy-dev/README.md

 ### POS System Website 💼

 I'm currently working on developing a Point of Sale (POS) system website.
-This project involves creating an intuitive and efficient interface for managing sales, inventory, and customer data.
-I'm leveraging my skills in React, Next.js, and backend technologies to build a robust and user-friendly application.
+This project involves creating an intuitive and efficient interface for managing sales, inventory,  I'm leveraging my skills in React and backend technologies to build a robust and user-friendly application.

 ### Ecommerce Website 🛒